MLA Format: Everything You Need to Know Here

 Here’s an example:

 The assignment’s title should be placed below the due date, after a double space.
 Align the title so it sits in the center of the MLA format paper.
 The title should be written in standard lettering, without underlines, bold font, italicized font, or any quotation marks.
-Only include italics if your title includes the title of another source.
+Only include italics or quotation marks if your title includes the title of another source.

 Here is an example of an MLA header for an MLA format essay, paper, or assignment: